zhou-1/COVISS-Lab-Research/OpenCV/Python/RegionGrowingRefinement/Django with python.md

 # Step 4: Inserting the face detector into my template API

 # Step 5: Update the URLs to include an endpoint to our API
+As of Django 1.10, the patterns module has been removed (it had been deprecated since 1.8).
+app view, main view ???

 # Step 6: Run the Django test server
+When you install django using just pip install django, then you have to run python manage.py startapp else if you used pip3Click here to view terminal example install django, then you have to run python3 manage.py startapp